simon-brooke/beowulf/README.md

 # beowulf

-LISP 1.5 is to all Lisp dialects as Beowulf is to Emglish literature.
+LISP 1.5 is to all Lisp dialects as Beowulf is to English literature.

 ## What this is